Clandras/DatabaseTesting/README.md

 # DatabaseTesting

-To run tests. it is required put a valid hostname...
+It is required put a valid hostname to run tests.